 Most of this book’s plot is driven by the fact that the author has no idea what a strong heroine should entail.
 Sure, a girl should be confident, but that should not equate to being passive-aggressive or arrogant: Feyre behaves as though being self-sufficient means she has the right not to grow from her mistakes, and that really frustrated me.

 Also, the most sexually degrading scenes in this book are so non-committal to portraying how horrible they are that it leads me to believe the author is writing with the intention of wish fulfillment, a fantasization slash romanticization of erotica.
-None of these characters are realistic in any way, and thus it was impossible for me to hold any of these problematic factors to a standard where I could even begin a serious discussion about it.
+None of these characters are realistic in any way, and thus it is impossible for me to hold any of these problematic factors to a standard where I can even begin a serious discussion about it.

 ***Ahem, hi.
 Thanks for reading.
 I’ve snapped out of my rage blogging now, so if you were by any chance offended by this review…don’t kill me. 😛 I respect people enjoyment of books, and if you liked this one, I don’t blame you.
 It’s very addicting, and I inhale-read it too.